Investigation

-Ultrasound of the carotid artery can be done for two reasons.
-Firstly to act as a window to the rest of the blood vessels.
-It can show early signs of hardening of the arteries.
-The thickness of the inner part of the artery (the intimal-media thickness) is linked to the risk of future heart attacks and strokes.
-This can be used to help guide drug treatments.
+An ultrasound of the carotid artery can be done for two reasons: firstly, to act as a window to the rest of the blood vessels, to spot early signs of hardening of the arteries, and to assess the thickness of the inner part of the artery (the intimal-media thickness) which is known to be linked to the risk of future heart attacks and strokes.
+The results of a carotid artery ultrasound scan can be used to help guide drug treatments.

 Secondly, if a very narrowed Internal Carotid Artery (ICA) is found on carotid duplex scanning , then treatment with tablets may need to be augmented with either Carotid Endarterectomy (CEA) or Carotid Artery Stenting (CAS).